punitcx/taskmanager/README.md

 # Task-Management-Application
-My first microservices application to switch back to SDE.
+My first microservices application as I transition to SDE.